MMMMMMorty/ingress-auditor/README.md

 - Why not ownership? ingress owns ingresstlslog, so the ingresstlslog can be deleted when ingress is deleted.

-  Answer: cross-namespace owner references are disallowed, ingresses can be in different namespaces, while ingresstlslogs are always in ingress-auditor-system"}
+  Answer: cross-namespace owner references are disallowed, ingresses can be in different namespaces, while ingresstlslogs are always in ingress-auditor-system

 - Why choose minkube over kind?